User Connections have replaced Integrations

-Once the integration has been configured, see the related article on using this feature and the various ways of generating the files themselves.
+Once the integration has been configured, see the related at the end of this post on pushing to git and the various ways of generating the files themselves.

-To enable version control through the GitLab repository, you will need to create a Person Access Token and link it with SqlDBM using the steps below.
+To enable version control through the GitLab repository, you will need to create a Personal Access Token and link it with SqlDBM using the steps below.

 Please make sure to initialize your repository by creating at least one file in the main branch (Readme.md for example).